 A 3-ounce cooked chicken breast contains just 142 calories and 3 grams of fat but packs a whopping 26 grams of protein—more than half of your daily recommended intake.
-Add it to your diet to accelerate your slim-down efforts and be sure to check out these 10 Chicken Recipe for Weight Loss to spark your culinary creativity.
+Add it to your diet to accelerate your slim-down efforts, and be sure to check out these 73 Chicken Recipes for Weight Loss to spark your culinary creativity.

-Ground turkey is super versatile: It can be used to make chili, meatballs, stuffed peppers or burgers—and that’s just the short list.
-Since the ground turkey at your supermarket may contain the dark meat parts of the bird (which can spike the fat content up to 20 percent), look for meat that’s at least 95% lean.
+Ground turkey is super versatile: It can be used to make chili, meatballs, stuffed peppers, or burgers—and that's just the shortlist.
+Because the ground turkey at your supermarket may contain the dark meat parts of the bird (which can spike the fat content up to 20%), look for meat that's at least 95% lean.

-The American Heart Association recommends consuming 2-3 servings of dairy per day.
+The American Heart Association recommends consuming two to three servings of dairy per day.

-While skim milk may be lowest in calories, many vitamins are fat-soluble, which means you won’t get all the benefits unless you opt for 1%.
-Add cow’s milk to your morning oatmeal, cereal, coffee or weight loss smoothie to amp up your protein and calcium count and better reap the total health benefits of your newfound nutrient-rich diet.
+While skim milk may be the lowest in calories, many vitamins are fat-soluble, which means you won't get all the benefits unless you opt for 1%.
+Add cow's milk to your morning oatmeal, cereal, coffee, or a weight-loss smoothie to amp up your protein and calcium count and better reap the total health benefits of your newfound nutrient-rich diet.

 Greek yogurt packs two times more protein than the other kinds in the refrigerator section.
 Choose an unsweetened, low-fat container and look for the phrase "live cultures" on the label, which means it contains probiotics.
 Aside from aiding digestion and boosting immunity, these healthy bacteria may help you fit into your skinny jeans.
 Mounting research is drawing a connection between gut-health aids like probiotics and weight control.